 Ross Cameron, who is also a world-renowned stock trader, founded Warrior Trading.
 The platform offers a 5-day trial to new users.
 If you want to continue using the platform, you’ll be asked to pay either a monthly fee or a full fee for the entire course material.
 Like Investors Underground, it also focuses on momentum trading.
 Its users commend the user-friendliness of the platform as well as the availability of numerous trading tools and real-time trader chatroom.
 Many also shared that they were able to learn great strategies for fundamental and technical analysis after going through all the training materials provided by Warrior Trading.

-What are the Best Stock Trading Books for Beginners?
+What are Some Stock Trading Books for Beginners?

 You can easily gain more knowledge about stock market trading and investing in general by reading books.
 Below are the best stock market books you should check out.